 A loan from a private bank or lender is known as a private loan.
 These financial institutions may offer fixed or variable rates.
-A fixed rate will stay the same throughout the duration of the loan, while a variable rate is pegged to market rates and could fluctuate.
+A fixed rate will stay the same throughout the duration of the loan while a variable rate is pegged to market rates and could fluctuate.

-Interest is typically quoted as a percentage, such as 7%.
-When you factor in compound interest, 7% can amount to a lot.
-For example, assuming there were no extra fees, 7% interest charged on a $30,000 loan would generate around $11,799 in interest charges over a 10-year repayment term.
+Interest is typically quoted as a percentage, such as 7.00%.
+When compound interest is factored in, 7.00% can amount to a lot.
+For example, assuming there were no extra fees, 7.00% interest charged on a $30,000 loan would generate around $11,799 in interest charges over a 10-year repayment term.
 That’s more than a third of the value of the original loan.
-(To estimate what you could owe in interest on your student loans, take a look at SoFi’s student loan payoff calculator.)
+To estimate what you could owe in interest on your student loans, take a look at SoFi’s student loan payoff calculator.

 When Does Interest Accrue?

 Depending on the type of loan(s) a borrower has — subsidized or unsubsidized — they may or may not be responsible for paying for the interest charges accrued while they are enrolled in school and during periods of deferment or forbearance.

 Immediately after graduation, most federal loans offer a six-month grace period where borrowers aren’t required to make loan payments.
-The grace period exists for recent graduates to have time to find work.
-Not all loans have grace periods and even if they do, interest may still accrue during the grace period (although a borrower may not be responsible for paying it during this time).
+The grace period exists so recent graduates have time to find work.
+Not all loans have grace periods and even if they do, interest may still accrue during the grace period, but a borrower may not be responsible for paying it during this time.

-For a variety of reasons, such as economic hardship or job loss, students may be able to temporarily halt their student loan payments with programs such as deferment or forbearance .
-As with a grace period, interest may accrue during these periods.
+Students may be able to temporarily halt their student loan payments with programs such as deferment or forbearance due to economic hardship or job loss, but interest may accrue during these periods.

 Borrowers with subsidized loans won’t have to pay interest accrued during periods of deferment because the government covers those interest charges.
 However, the government pays no interest charges on unsubsidized loans during deferment and does not make interest payments on any loan types during periods of forbearance.